YunoHost/doc/pages/01.administrate/05.advance/01.domains/03.dns_subdomains/dns_subdomains.md

+---
-## DNS and subdomains for the applications
+title: DNS and subdomains for the applications
+template: docs
+taxonomy:
+    category: docs
+---

 ### Subdomains